 Screaming in terror upon seeing this, he was startled and tried to come closer, stretching his melting limbs to grab us.
 Our first instincts were to run, but I couldn’t as I was rooted to the ground.
 My friend grabbed my hand hysterically and asked me to run.
 Knowing I wasn’t going anywhere with my legs heavy as steel, I urged her to run for her life first.
 Reluctantly, she ran off.

-As I turned to face that ‘monster’; I noticed he hadn’t been able to come too near, even though we weren’t far from each other before.
-My sense of panic started to fade away and I calmly began to recite the name of Amitabha Buddha (Namo Amituofo) aloud.
-Scaring him off wasn’t my intention, but at that moment, there was nothing I could do but to recite the name, to mentally prepare myself for the worst.
+As I turned to face that ‘monster’, I noticed he hadn’t been able to come too near, even though we weren’t far from each other before.
+My sense of panic started to fade away, and I calmly began to recite the name of Amitabha Buddha (in terms of Namo Amituofo: 南无阿弥陀佛) aloud.
+Scaring him off wasn’t my intention, but at that moment, there was nothing I could do but to recite his name, to mentally prepare myself for the worst.
 The more I recited the Buddha’s name, the more peace I felt within.